facebook/react-native-website/docs/fabric-native-components.md

 ## 2. Building your Native Code

-Now it's time to write the native platform code so that when React requires to render a view, te platform can create the right native view and can render it on screen.
+Now it's time to write the native platform code so that when React requires to render a view, the platform can create the right native view and can render it on screen.

 You should work through both the Android and iOS platforms.